softsky/site-security-site/app/views/website-security/directory-traversal.md

 This will ensure that only what should be entered in the field will be submitted to the server.

-**Check if your Website is Vulnerable to Attack with Acunetix Web Vulnerability Scanner**
+**Check if your Website is Vulnerable to Attack with SOFTSKY Web Vulnerability Scanner**
 -----------------------------------------------------------------------------------------

-Acunetix Web Vulnerability Scanner ensures website security by automatically checking for [SQL Injection](http://www.acunetix.com/vulnerability-scanner/sql-injection/), [Cross Site
+SOFTSKY Web Vulnerability Scanner ensures website security by automatically checking for [SQL Injection](http://www.acunetix.com/vulnerability-scanner/sql-injection/), [Cross Site